RamenSlayer/pass-scrambler/README.md

 # pass-scrambler
-Scrambles input string t ouse as password.
+Scrambles input string to use as password.
 Rates the output results by strength.